 What are ‘Monsoon forests’?

-Monsoon forests are open deciduous or partially deciduous forest of tropical regions that develops in areas with alternating seasons of heavy rainfall and prolonged drought.
+Monsoon forests are open deciduous or partially deciduous forest of tropical regions that develop in areas with alternating seasons of heavy rainfall and prolonged drought.

 What are ‘Montane forests’?